NetBiol/Covid19/README.md

-## This git repository is the home of Korcsmaros group COVID scripts.
+## This git repository is the home of Korcsmaros group COVID scripts

 If you have any questions feel free to ask to: